 Begun in 1995, the non-profit ABCF is dedicated to the health and welfare of the breed.
 To that end, it seeks donations for educational and medical research projects to benefit the Boxer.
 Approved research grants are eligible for matching funds from the AKC Canine Health Foundation.
 To date, the American Boxer Club is the largest single breed contributor to the AKC's CHF.
-To donate, and/or learn more, go to www.abcfoundation.org
+To donate, and/or get updates to the newest research, go to www.abcfoundation.org

 Despite our best efforts, some Boxers do not fall into good hands and end up in need of Rescue.
 Volunteers all over the USA are organized at the local level to take in those unfortunate dogs that need special care and placement.
 Sometimes, the Rescue organization spells the difference between another chance at a good life and euthanasia at a shelter.
-If you know a dog in need of Rescue, have one to surrender, or want to adopt.
-Find a Rescue in your area Click Here
+If you know a dog in need of Rescue, have one to surrender, or want to adopt click here to find a Rescue in your area.